The Complete Guide to Payroll Solutions

 Even if your sick leave is airtight, other payroll issues can arise, causing unexpected complications.

-Overpaying Employees: What You Can Do as an Employer
+Overpaying Employees: What Can You Do as an Employer

 Inadvertently overpaying an employee happens more often than you might think.
 Thus, you need a plan in place to collect wages and avoid noncompliance with any applicable federal and state laws.
 However, you’ll want to check your state’s law to see if there are any limitations on when you can recover.